vtourraine/blog/README.md

 # WoD/Blog vtourraine

-_Very simple static blog CMS; powered by MultiMarkdown/HAML/SASS._
+_WoD is a very simple static blog CMS; powered by MultiMarkdown/HAML/SASS._

+This is the engine and content for [my blog](http://www.vtourraine.net/blog/).

-## How to use
+## How to set up

-Install once:
+1. Install MultiMarkdown (you can use the [official Mac Installer](http://fletcherpenney.net/multimarkdown/download/))

+2. Install SASS (you can follow the [instructions on the SASS website](http://sass-lang.com/install); later, this will be merged into the next step).

+3. Run the Bundler installation command.

 ```
 bundle install
 ```

+## How to use

 Simply write your articles as `.md` files in the `/articles` directory.